Off mercy and grace and their propertyes; and how we shall enjoy that ever we suffrid wo patiently. Forty-eighth chapter.

 endless life dwelling in our soul,

-keeps us fully secure;
+keeping us fully secure,

 bringing it to ease by grace,

-bringing it in harmony with God,
+making it pliant, in harmony with God,

 This is mercy,

 the way our Lord continually leads us

 as long as we are in this changeable life.

 For I saw no wrath except on our part,

 contrariness to peace and love;